ivucicev/DH-code-test-client/README.md

 Should use not master branch for development...
 Could set TravisCI or CircleCI or Github actions for code deployment

+Should change angular app name, so creating component with scaffolding adds prefix to the names, but could think of good name for the app...

 Time taken for this project with interruptions was about 3h

 # Why do you have to deal with 2 repos one Frontend other Backend instead of one